rezamarzban/MNIST-C/README.md

 At future versions of this C++ code, I will define more effective comparison function to taking 99% accuracy at least.
 I will focus on maximum speed and accuracy, And less memory usage.

-This project can be developed easily to recognize everything in computers, automotive cars, robots, drones, space telescopes and so on.
+This project can be developed easily to recognize everything by computers, automotive cars, robots, drones, space telescopes and so on.